 Elected to the National Academy of Design.
 One-person exhibition at Kansas City Art Institute.

-Retrospective exhibition at Currier Gallery of Art in Manchester, New Hampshire; exhibit travels to Parrish Art Museum, Southampton, New York; Contemporary Art Museum in Houston, Texas; and Marion Koogler McNay Art Museum, San Antonio, Texas.
+Retrospective exhibition at Currier Gallery of Art in Manchester, New Hampshire; exhibit travels to Parrish Art Museum, Southampton, New York; Contemporary Art Museum, Houston, Texas; and Marion Koogler McNay Art Museum, San Antonio, Texas.
 Publication of monograph Jane Freilicher with essays by John Ashbery, Linda L. Cathcart, and John Yau (Taplinger Publishing Company).

 Awarded Saltus Gold Medal by the National Academy of Design.
 Visiting artist at Skowhegan School.